Circumcision: Prophylactic usage in high-risk populations

 Actor Melusi Yeni became the 1 millionth VMMC against HIV/AIDS transmission in the province of KwaZulu-Natal, South Africa.

 There is a consensus among the world's major medical organizations and in the academic literature that circumcision is an efficacious intervention for HIV prevention in high-risk populations if carried out by medical professionals under safe conditions.

-In 2007, the WHO and the Joint United Nations Programme on HIV/AIDS (UNAIDS) stated that they recommended adolescent and adult circumcision as part of a comprehensive program for prevention of HIV transmission in areas with high endemic rates of HIV, as long as the program includes "informed consent, confidentiality, and absence of coercion" — known as voluntary medical male circumcision, or VMMC.
-In 2010, this was expanded to routine neonatal circumcision, as long as those performing the procedure received assent from the parents of the infant.
-In 2020, the World Health Organization again concluded that male circumcision is an efficacious intervention for HIV prevention and that the promotion of male circumcision is an essential strategy, in addition to other preventive measures, for the prevention of heterosexually acquired HIV infection in men.
+In 2007, the WHO and the Joint United Nations Programme on HIV/AIDS (UNAIDS) recommended adolescent and adult circumcision as part of a comprehensive program for prevention of HIV transmission in areas with high endemic rates of HIV, as long as the program includes "informed consent, confidentiality, and absence of coercion"—known as voluntary medical male circumcision, or VMMC.
+In 2010, this expanded to routine neonatal circumcision, as long as the infant's parents consented.
+In 2020, the WHO again concluded that male circumcision is an efficacious intervention for HIV prevention and that male circumcision is an essential strategy, in addition to other measures, to prevent heterosexually acquired HIV infection in men.
 Eastern and southern Africa had a particularly low prevalence of circumcised males.
-This region has a disproportionately high HIV infection rate, with a significant number of those infections stemming from heterosexual transmission.
+This region has a disproportionately high HIV infection rate, with a significant number of infections stemming from heterosexual transmission.
 As a result, the promotion of prophylactic circumcision has been a priority intervention in that region since the WHO's 2007 recommendations.
 The International Antiviral Society–USA also suggests circumcision be discussed with men who have insertive anal sex with men, especially in regions where HIV is common.
 There is evidence that circumcision is associated with a reduced risk of HIV infection for such men, particularly in low-income countries.

 The finding that circumcision significantly reduces female-to-male HIV transmission has prompted medical organizations serving communities affected by endemic HIV/AIDS to promote circumcision as a method of controlling the spread of HIV.